26th Annual Grammy Awards

 The 26th Annual Grammy Awards were held on February 28, 1984, at Shrine Auditorium, Los Angeles, and were broadcast live on American television.
 They recognized accomplishments by musicians from the year 1983.
 Michael Jackson, who had been recovering from scalp burns sustained due to an accident that occurred during the filming of a Pepsi commercial, won a record eight awards during the show.
 It is notable for garnering the largest Grammy Award television audience ever with 51.67 million viewers.

-Album of the Year and Record of the Year went to Quincy Jones and Michael Jackson for Thriller and "Beat It", and Song of the Year went to The Police for "Every Breath You Take".
+Michael Jackson received the most nominations ever in a single night with 12 and won 8 awards, breaking the record for most awards in a single night.
+Jackson won Album of the Year for Thriller and Record of the Year for "Beat It".
+The Police won Song of the Year for "Every Breath You Take" and Culture Club won for Best New Artist.